Newcastle Coin Dealers

 search pages), not the asking prices.
 There is no law against asking silly money for an item, and we have seen sellers asking

-a thousand pounds for a Benjamin Britton 50p (our selling price: a pound).
+a thousand pounds for a Benjamin Britten 50p (our selling price: a pound).
 Also...

-This venue has changed markedly over the past decade, and is no longer primarily a venue for the public to sell their excess
+This venue has changed markedly over the past decades, and is no longer primarily a venue for the public to sell their excess

 household wares by 'auction'.
 Most listings on EBay are now fixed-price, with a large proportion of sales being made by either